onosproject/onos-config/docs/pull_requests.md

 # Issues and Pull Requests Workflow

-This page documents the process to follow to work on an issue and submit a pull request
+This page documents the process to follow to work on an issue and submit a pull request.

 ## Issues